iOS 26

 Removing EXIF data from your photos is simpler than you might think.
-You probably don’t know what EXIF data is and why even bother removing them in the first place.
+You probably don’t know what EXIF data is or why you should bother removing it in the first place.

 Don’t worry.
 In this guide, you’ll learn everything you need to know about photo metadata and how to remove EXIF data from your photos on iPhone and Android.